Get Maintouch

 1. Add at least 2 examples from your direct experience or customer data.
 Product screenshots, sales call quotes, support ticket patterns, analytics findings.
 Anything that proves you've actually done the thing you're writing about.

-2. Remove these AI phrases: detailed, complex, sturdy, simplify, use, jump into, showcasing, critical, smoothly, insights.
+2. Remove AI tell-tale phrases (the full list is below, in the detection section).
 These words flag unedited output.
 Swap fancy verbs for simple ones.

 3. Verify all statistics are current as of 2026.
 Check external sources for updated numbers.
 Flag outdated claims and either update them or cut them entirely.